22940dev/port-amelia/contents/projects/repassist/index.md

 ![RepAssist](repassist-1.jpg "RepAssist")
 </div>

-### About the Project
+### About

-RepAssist was a pre-existing iPhone app that <a href="http://www.novartis.com/" target="_blank" class="highlighted">Novartis</a> had, and they came to us at <a href="http://creativelicencedigital.com/" target="_blank" class="highlighted">CLD</a> asking to rebuild the thing from the ground up.
+RepAssist was a pre-existing iPhone app that <a href="http://www.novartis.com/" target="_blank" class="highlighted">Novartis</a> had, and they came to us at <a href="http://creativelicence.com.au/" target="_blank" class="highlighted">CLD</a> asking to rebuild the thing from the ground up.
 The old one was&mdash;to put it delicately&mdash;in dire need of a redesign.

 The app is used by sales reps for two functions; to submit expense reports for events they've held, and to order drug samples.